 MPs launch new inquiry to scrutinise the breadth of issues confronting the water sector

-The Environment, Food and Rural Affairs Committee is launching a new inquiry, Reforming the Water Sector, to scrutinise the breadth of issues confronting the water sector.
+The Environment, Food and Rural Affairs Committee (EFRA) is launching a new inquiry, Reforming the Water Sector, to scrutinise the breadth of issues confronting the water sector.

 The inquiry comes at a time when water companies are facing strong criticism for their environmental, financial and customer satisfaction performance, and a backlash for paying out large dividends to shareholders and bonuses to company executives.